Create a list of articles to read later. You will be able to access your list from any article in Discover.

 A bite from a venomous snake isn’t always deadly for people.
 The effects of some species’ bites can be quite mild.
 But several snakes are household names thanks to their ultra-powerful venoms.

-Black mambas (Dendroaspis polylepis) and inland taipans (Oxyuranus microlepidotus) often top lists of the world's most venomous snakes.
+Africa’s black mambas, Dendroaspis polylepis, and inland taipans, Oxyuranus microlepidotus, which are found in the arid parts of central east Australia, often top lists of the world’s most venomous snakes.
 But their venoms may seem like overkill as their diets are primarily small mammals and birds.
 So why are they so strong?

 ‘It needs to be quick,’ explains Ronald.